winitzki/lamonte-jexer-wikis/widget-tterminalwindow.md

 ![terminal_vttest_6](uploads/32d9df6af3f1d11d3ffffc5d700da690/terminal_vttest_6.png)

 Double-width support.
-Jexer cannot yet display double-width and double-height characters, but it recognizes them correctly:
+When TTerminalWindow is running against MultiScreen, it does not know if it has image support, so displays double-width and double-height characters with spaces rather than true double-width/height:

 ![terminal_vttest_7](uploads/76f420ceaace4c65bd4cb1f051e57fe4/terminal_vttest_7.png)